ArnaldOfAstora/ADsBlocker/README.md

 # ADsBlocker
 An ADs Blocker, as simple as that
-(I doesn't even work because i suck)
+(It doesn't even work because i suck)